vplesko/OrbLang/docs/references/reference_orb_operators_unary.md

 Resets `oper` to its zero state and returns its previous value as a non-ref value.
 This is known as moving a value.

-`oper` must be a value with a type.
+`oper` must be a typed value.
 It must not be marked as `noDrop`.
 It must not be, nor be fetched from, an invocation argument.

 If `oper` is a non-ref value, it is simply returned.